 Well there is good news and bad news.
 Unfortunately we had to cancel the on-campus Mane Event that was originally scheduled for April 18, 2020.
 However, we have put together an admitted student webpage that introduces our Lion family and provides further insight to all things Lindenwood.
 This page is being updated on a weekly basis, so don’t forget to keep checking-in!

 When will I be able to register for fall 2020?

-How does soon sound?
-New student registration will begin the week of April 6 for all deposited students!
-In order to be eligible for registration, please ensure you have submitted your enrollment deposit.
-If you have questions regarding how to submit this deposit, reach us at Admissions@lindenwood.edu or by phone at (636)-949-4949.
+How does now sound?
+New student registration opened the week of April 6 for all deposited students!
+In order to be eligible for registration, please ensure you have submitted your enrollment deposit via your student portal.
+If you have questions regarding how to submit this deposit, reach us at email@example.com or by phone at (636) 949-4949.

-Our Academic Schools will be reaching out to each student individually to build your schedule and make the necessary adjustments you desire.
+Our Academic Schools will be reaching out to each student individually to build your schedule and ensure you are comfortable with your degree plan.

 I have a question about my financial aid, whom can I contact?

 We got you!
 Our Student Financial Services (SFS) team stands ready to assist with all of your FAFSA and aid related questions.
 They are available Monday-Friday, 8 a.m. – 5 p.m. by email (firstname.lastname@example.org) or by phone at (636)-949-4923.

 My financial situation has been impacted by the COVID-19 crisis, is there anything Lindenwood can do to assist?